 The pure, handcrafted nature of this mezcal makes it delicious served neat.
-However, it’s also excellent in a cocktail, such as a New Old Fashioned or a Mojave 8-Ball—concoctions inspired by the desert, blended with a soundtrack of gritty rock and roll, and served with the legendary hospitality of Rancho de la Luna Studio.
+However, it’s also excellent in a cocktail, such as an Oaxaca Old Fashioned or a Mojave 8-Ball—concoctions inspired by the desert, blended with a soundtrack of gritty rock and roll, and served with the legendary hospitality of Rancho de la Luna Studio.

 1-oz of Mezcal